wso2/docs-is/en/docs/setup/configuring-a-jdbc-user-store.md

 <td>RolenameJavaRegEx</td>
 <td>rolename_java_regex</td>
 <td>Role Name RegEx (Java)</td>
 <td>The regular expression used by the back-end components for role name validation.
-By default, strings with non-empty characters have a length of 3 to 30 are allowed.
-You can provide ranges of alphabets, numbers and also ranges of ASCII values in the RegEx properties.<br />
+By default, strings with non-empty characters with a length of 3 to 30 are allowed.
+You can provide ranges of alphabets, numbers, and ASCII values in the RegEx properties.<br />
 <p>Default: [a-zA-Z0-9._-|//]{3,30}$</p></td>
 </tr>
 <tr class="odd">